 These stressors, combined with a new sense of independence, peer pressure, and readily available drugs and alcohol, can put college students at risk for addiction.

-Often, people dealing with addiction hide the symptoms from their loved ones, but friends and family members can look for specific signs of substance abuse.
+Often, people dealing with addiction also hide the symptoms from their loved ones, but friends and family members can look for specific signs of substance use disorder.

 If you’re concerned about a friend, classmate, or roommate, you can look for the following signs of addiction.